13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-- The implement-class must override all the abstract method, if don't override, it must be a abstract method
+- The implement-class must override all the abstract method, **if don't override all, it must be a abstract method**

 exam: